Don’t be afraid of Monday.Com Ltd (MNDY) Stock despite uncertainty and doubt

-DA Davidson raised the price target for the Monday.Com Ltd (NASDAQ:MNDY) stock to “a Neutral”.
-The rating was released on December 20, 2023, according to finviz.
+Jefferies raised the price target for the Monday.Com Ltd (NASDAQ:MNDY) stock from “a Hold” to “a Buy”.
+The rating was released on January 05, 2024, according to finviz.

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Monday.Com Ltd (NASDAQ:MNDY) dipped -3.36% to close Wednesday’s market session at $171.92, lower as compared to yesterday’s close.
-The stock price fluctuated between $171.42 and $179.73 throughout the trading session with the volume trading being 438546 shares, which represented a significant variation when compared to the three months average volume of 900.81K shares.
-The firm’s stock price fluctuated -9.07% within the last five trades and -2.52% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 2.60% in the last 6 months and 13.14% was added to its value over the previous 3 months.
-MNDY stock is trading at a margin of -7.05%, 4.35% and 8.58% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Monday.Com Ltd (NASDAQ:MNDY) raised 3.55% to close Tuesday’s market session at $192.05, higher as compared to yesterday’s close.
+The stock price fluctuated between $182.43 and $193.14 throughout the trading session with the volume trading being 1098574 shares, which represented a significant variation when compared to the three months average volume of 918.66K shares.
+The firm’s stock price fluctuated 7.96% within the last five trades and 10.32% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 9.58% in the last 6 months and 26.33% was added to its value over the previous 3 months.
+MNDY stock is trading at a margin of 4.09%, 14.22% and 20.66% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.